On Graphs and Codes Preserved by Edge Local Complementation: Conclusions

-Another challenge is to enumerate or classify ELC-preserved graphs of order $n > 12$ and ELC-preserved bipartite graphs of order $n > 16$.
+\begin{prob} Enumerate or classify ELC-preserved graphs of order $n > 12$ and ELC-preserved bipartite graphs of order $n > 16$. \end{prob}

 Our classification used a previous complete classification of ELC orbits~\cite{classelc}, and a graph extension technique to obtain all bipartite ELC-preserved graphs of order 16.
 Perhaps the complexity of classification could be reduced by further exploiting restrictions on the structure of ELC-preserved graphs.

 ELC-preserved graphs are an interesting new class of graphs from a theoretical point of view.
 As discussed in Section~\ref{sec:intro}, LC and ELC orbits of graphs show up in many different fields of research, and ELC-preserved graphs may also be of interest in these contexts.
 We have seen that one possible use for bipartite ELC-preserved graphs is in iterative decoding of error-correcting codes.
 Hamming codes are perfect, but for this application we would like codes with rate $\frac{k}{n} \approx \frac{1}{2}$.
 Such ELC-preserved codes obtained from our constructions do not have minimum distance that can compete with the best known codes of similar length, except for the optimal $[8,4,4]$ code ($h^3_e$), for which iterative decoding has been simulated with good results~\cite{castle}, and the optimal $[14,7,4]$ code ($H(s^2)$).
 Longer codes obtained from Hamming expansion will always have minimum distance~4, as shown in Theorem~\ref{thm:hexpcodes}.
 Codes that have a negligible number of low weight codewords can still have good decoding performance, but the number of weight~4 codewords in these codes grows linearly with the length, since the number of degree~3 vertices in the corresponding graphs does so, and hence the codes are not well suited for this application.
 It is therefore interesting to consider ELC orbits of size two, one of them corresponding the extended Golay code of length~24, for which iterative decoding with ELC has been simulated with good results~\cite{isit}.
 For codes of higher length, however, this criteria is probably also too restrictive.
 Graphs with ELC orbits of bounded size could be more suitable for this application, and would be interesting to study from a graph theoretical point of view.
 For some graphs, ELC on certain edges will preserve the graph, while ELC on other edges may not.
 Iterative decoding where only ELC on the subset of edges that preserve the graph are allowed has been studied~\cite{castle}.
 Graphs where ELC on certain edges preserve the number of edges in the graph, or keep the number of edges within a given bound, have also been considered in iterative decoding~\cite{wbelc}.
 ELC-preserved graphs are clearly a subclass of the graphs where all ELC orbit members have the same number of edges.
 This class of graphs, and other possible generalizations of ELC-preserved graphs, would be interesting to study further.